Perelandric/Golific/README.md

 After the descriptor flags have been defined, you'll need to define the enum variants.
 At least one variant is required per enum.
 Again, the flags may be defined on the same line or on different lines.

-Adding to the examples above, they may now look like this:
+Adding to the example above, it may now look like this:

 ``` go
 /*